Helsinki-NLP/LSDC-morph/README.md

 ## Content

-So far, this dataset contains sentences from four German Low Saxon dialects: Holsatian / Holstein dialect (HOL), Marchian / Brandenburgish (MAR), Mecklenburgish - West Pomeranian (MKB) and Eastphalian (OFL).
+So far, this dataset contains sentences from four German Low Saxon dialects: German North Saxon (Holsatian / Holstein dialect (HOL)), Marchian / Brandenburgish (MAR), Mecklenburgish - West Pomeranian (MKB) and Eastphalian (OFL).
 These are represented by 50 sentences each, except for the Eastphalian part which contains 66 sentences on the whole since sentences 5–20 are lines from a poem.
 More dialects will be added in future releases.